lucabocchiardi89/curriculumvitae/docs/README.md

 - Partner with software engineers to optimize our development process and make sure we're shipping high quality products every day
 - Synthetize concrete technical goals from product vision, mapping global product strategy to granular team tasks and issues.
 - Deconflict cross-team collaboration.
 Read a room of technical experts to align them around shared objectives.
 Improve efficiency where there is miscommunication and lack of coordination
+<br><br>

 **Chief Technology Officer** @ [DCG](https://dcg.net/) _(May 2017 - Feb 2020)_ <br>
 DCG is a data company, focused on human and digital behaviours.
-With presence in EMEA and APAC, DCG has developed analytics and predicitive analytics software with a particular focus on Retail, Transportation an Enterntainment.
+With presence in EMEA and APAC, DCG has developed analytics and predicitive analytics software with a particular focus on Retail, Transportation an Enterntainment.<br>
 ##### Chief Technology Officer _(Jan 2018 - Feb 2020)_ <br>
 - Identify opportunities and risks for the business.
 - Monitor social and technology trends that could influence the company's business goals.